Choosing between Activepieces vs. Zapier for workflow automation often comes down to six questions:

 Zapier remains the default choice for teams that need the widest integration coverage without writing code.
 With 8,000+ app connections, a no-code builder, and a product suite that includes Tables, Forms, Agents, and MCP, Zapier can automate nearly any cross-app workflow.
 Its 3.4 million customers mean most SaaS tools prioritize their Zapier connectors first.
 The trade-off is cost: task-based pricing escalates quickly at volume, and businesses running thousands of daily automations regularly face monthly bills that dwarf alternatives.

-ZoomInfo is an AI GTM platform built on a data foundation of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
+ZoomInfo is an all-in-one AI GTM Platform built on a data foundation of 500M contacts, 100M companies, 135M+ verified phone numbers, and 200M+ verified business emails.
 Its GTM Context Graph processes 1.5B+ data points daily and unifies this data with your CRM records, conversation transcripts, and behavioral signals to reveal the full context of your accounts.
 That context gives AI the fuel to show not just what happened, but why it happened, and which actions capitalize on that momentum.
-Your team can drive sales motions from the GTM Workspace, run GTM plays from GTM Studio, or power their own tools through the API and MCP.
+Your team can drive sales motions from the GTM Workspace, run GTM plays from GTM Studio, or power their own tools through the Enterprise API and MCP.

 Activepieces vs. Zapier vs. ZoomInfo at a glance